Excited states of coherent harmonic qubits with long-range photon coupling and dissipation: Introduction

 \section{Introduction}

 When $N$ quantum oscillators with the same frequency are coupled through a cavity photon mode \cite{faisal1987theory,brandes2005coherent,forn2019ultrastrong,tindall2020quantum,azzam2020ten}, above a certain coupling strength the system becomes coherent, with a negative ground state energy $E_0$ proportional to $N$.
 This simple model shows some analogies with the Dicke model \cite{dicke1954coherence,andreev1980collective,kirton2019introduction}, but also important differences.
 In the Dicke model, the kinetic terms of the single emitters are those of a spin-$\frac{1}{2}$ or two-level system, and the photon coupling terms become equivalent to a single coupling with the total spin.
-For the quantum oscillators the kinetic terms are of the form $a^\dagger_i a_i$ and the photon coupling terms remain independent; still, it is possible to demonstrate the condensation to a coherent ground state analytically in the limit of large $N$ \cite{gamberale2023coherent}, or numerically, for small $N$ \cite{gamberale2023numerical}, with \texttt{QuTiP} \cite{qutip1,qutip2}.
+For the quantum oscillators the kinetic terms are of the form $a^\dagger_i a_i$ and the photon coupling terms remain independent; still, it is possible to demonstrate the condensation to a coherent ground state analytically in the limit of large $N$ \cite{gamberale2023coherent}, or numerically, for small $N$ \cite{gamberale2023numerical}, for ex.\ with \texttt{QuTiP} \cite{qutip1,qutip2}.
 Two crucial conditions must be satisfied in order to obtain condensation:

-\begin{enumerate} \item coupling strength above a certain threshold (physically achievable or not, depending on the concrete situations); \item oscillation amplitudes limited by some mechanism, allowing to avoid instability. \end{enumerate}
+\begin{enumerate} \item oscillation amplitudes limited by some mechanism, allowing to avoid instability; \item coupling strength above a certain threshold (physically achievable or not, depending on the concrete situations). \end{enumerate}

-In \cite{gamberale2023numerical} we have tested this model introducing an amplitude limitation mechanism implemented numerically with terms like $(a^\dagger_i)^4 a_i^4$ in the Hamiltonian.
+Concerning the first condition, in \cite{gamberale2023numerical} we have tested the model introducing an amplitude limitation mechanism implemented numerically with terms like $(a^\dagger_i)^4 a_i^4$ in the Hamiltonian.
 In \cite{gamberale2024spectral} we have considered an alternative and more physical stabilizing mechanism which restricts the number of excited states of the oscillators.

+For the second condition, we have discussed in detail in \cite{gamberale2023coherent} how a 3D-enhancing factor in the coupling between photons and oscillators allows to avoid the ``no-go'' theorem for photon condensation in a planar cavity \cite{andolina2019cavity} and reach the critical threshold.